 *In 2015-16, approximately 300 students will participate in 15 varsity sports at WWU, six for men and nine for women.
 WWU has been an official member of NCAA Division II since September 1998.

 *In 2013-14, 43 WWU student-athletes were named recipients of DII Athletics Directors Association Academic Achievement Awards with accumulative GPAs of 3.50 or better and 10 were named to GNAC Faculty Athletic Representatives Academic All-Star Team with accumulative GPAs of 3.85 or better.

 *WWU won seven straight Division II national titles in women's rowing from 2005 to 2011, being the first NCAA school in any division to achieve that distinction.
-The Vikings have placed among the top three nationally in each of the last 13 seasons, its four and eight reaching grand finals every time.
+The Vikings placed among the top three nationally from 2002 to 2014 its four and eight reaching grand finals every time during that stretch.